-Jill is pursuing her master’s degree in health and physical education at Indiana University of Pennsylvania.
+Kacy is pursuing her master’s degree in Health and Physical Education at Indiana University of Pennsylvania.
 She is currently a graduate assistant for the Special Needs Activity Program.
-She graduated from Slippery Rock University in 2015 with a bachelor’s degree in criminology
+She graduated from IUP in 2016 with a bachelor’s degree in Sport

-working with kids and physical activity, has inspired her to continue her education here at IUP.
-Jill has always enjoyed being active and being involved in sports.
-She is excited to be able to influence healthy lifestyles onto kids as a health and physical education teacher.
+to coach sports.
+Mixing her two passions, working with kids and physical activity, has inspired her to continue her education here at IUP.
+She is excited to be able to influence healthy lifestyles onto kids and coach at the high school level.

 Fraud, Waste, and Abuse Hotline